SarvarbekUzDev/New-admin-panel-django/README.md

           {'model': Model2'},
      ]

-enter it like this and the admin panel is ready.<br />
+enter it like this and the admin panel is ready. \